 You can expect to pay between 15,000-25,000 rupees per month for a self-contained apartment.
 A room will cost around 500 rupees per day upwards, or 10,000-15,000 rupees per month, in a paying guest house or homestay.
 Many homes in Gokulam have started offering paying guest accommodations.

 If you're new to the city, it's best to stay in a hotel for the first few nights while you check out the options.
 Definitely don't book somewhere for a month in advance, or you'll likely end up paying way too much!
 Most of the places that rent out rooms don't advertise online.
 Instead, you can find them by driving around or getting in touch with an enterprising local who helps sort out accommodations for students.
 Anu's Cafe is a great spot to meet people.

 Two popular places to stay when you first arrive are Anokhi Garden (French-owned in Gokulam) and Chez Mr Joseph Guest House (operated by the delightful and knowledgeable Mr Joseph, who escorted Sri Pattabhi Jois around the world for many years).
+If you're on a budget, the Zostel backpacker hostel in Gokulam is a good place to land up in initially.
 Those who don't mind paying 3,500 rupees per night upwards should try the tranquil and eco-friendly Green Hotel in Lakshmipuram.
 Alternatively, Good Touch Serviced Apartments and Treebo Urban Oasis offer conveniently located serviced apartments.
 Do check out the listings on AirBnb as well!

 Ayurvedia is popular accompaniment to yoga in Mysore.
 If you're interested in having a consultation with a qualified Ayurvedic doctor, Doctor Kumar of Ayurveda Mysore is recommended.
 Various workshops and courses are conducted there as well.